Monday, June 17

 an honorary doctorate degree from Albertus Magnus College in 2001.
 She was ordained to the Christian Ministry within the American Baptist Church in November 1987.

-Imam Bilal Ansari serves as one of the Assistant Directors of The Davis Center at Williams College.
+Imam Bilal Ansari serves as Director of Campus Engagement at Williams College.
 He had previously served as Williams’ Muslim chaplain and Assistant Director in the Center for Learning in Action (2011-2014).
 Between his current and previous positions at Williams, he also served as Dean of Student Services and Director of Student Life at Zaytuna College, Berkeley CA, supporting the fledgling college’s efforts to gain WASC accreditation, which was achieved in 2015, making Zaytuna the first accredited Muslim liberal arts college in the United States.
 While at Zaytuna, Imam Ansari began doctoral studies at the Pacific School of Religion, Berkeley.
 His thesis, an auto-ethnographic critical analysis of the literature on his pastoral and social justice work as a community faith leader in prisons, hospitals, and on college campuses, is expected to be completed in 2019.